 Fungal Pneumonia (also called mycotic pneumonia)Fungal pneumonia begins as a fungal infection which progresses into the development of pneumonia.
 The inhalation of spores from the soil is believed to be the source of most fungal infections in cats.

 Pneumonia in cats isn't always so straightforward to detect.
 Many symptoms of this condition are also associated with other illnesses and diseases.
-That being said, if your cat is suffering from pneumonia, they may display any of the following symptoms:
+That being said, if your cat is suffering from pneumonia, it may display any of the following symptoms:

 - Untidy appearance